kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 ## Tools
 + Discuss Dingo framework for drivers
 + Loosely talk about various tools that have came up (WHOOP alongside others used in proposal)
-	+ Coccinelle is actually included within the Linux kernel alongside Rust.
+	+ Coccinelle is actually included within the Linux kernel alongside Rust so is relevant.

 ## Miscellaneous efforts
 + Trying to harden C